laoluadewoye/Python-Projects/SKLearn-Overlay/ReadMe.md

 To use the program, run it from the SKLOverlay Python file.

-All parts have been tested in isolation and integrated, and more classifiers are going to be added down the line.

-That said, there may be some small bugs.
-Let me know if you encounter any problems at laoluadewoye@gmail.com.
+All parts have been tested in isolation and integrated.
+If you come across any major or small bugs, let me know if you encounter any problems at laoluadewoye@gmail.com.

 Have fun!